mihaprajs/mihaprajs.github.io/README.md

 This is a website about me.
 There are links to my socialmedia accounts as well as my contact.

+For more information click [here](mihaprajs.github.io) or on link in description box on the side.

-There is also a photography portfolio on this website.
+Also, there is a photography portfolio lower on the website.